nkil123/MyntraFullStack/Readme.md

 <ul>
 <li>First and the easiest way is to use this <a href="https://mysterious-depths-64439.herokuapp.com/">link</a> where we've deployed our whole project.</li>

 <li>The second way consists of cloning the repository into your system & running the project on your local machine.
-For a step-by-step guide to this second method, kindly follow the steps given below:</li>
+For a step-by-step guide to this second method, kindly follow the steps given below :</li>
 <ul>
   <li>Clone the given repository into your local system.</li>
   <li>Open that repository in your preferred IDE</li>